Scholarship of Teaching and Learning

 The first issue of Recursive Reviews is live, featuring three great reviews of pedagogy books that will be of interest to GSU instructors.

-A Note from The Reviews Editor Welcome to our Second Issue of Recursive Reviews!
-I’m really thrilled that this group of reviewers reviewed these books–each has something to say to us now, in this moment, as we’re all doing our best in and out o [...]
+Welcome to Our Third Issue of Recursive Reviews!
+I’m really thrilled that these reviewers reviewed these books–each has something to say to us now, in this moment, as we’re all doing our best in and out of our classrooms.
+In this third issue, y [...]

 Find out more about Recursive, submit your work & engage with colleagues >